StanfordBioinformatics/wearable-papers-review-llm/README.md

 <img src="WearableReviewLLM.png" width="30%" height="30%">

-# LLM-Assisted Consumer Wearable Systematic Review Pipeline
+# LLM-Assisted Consumer Wearable Research Systematic Review Pipeline

 This repository contains a plain-Python workflow for two reproducible tasks used in a consumer wearable systematic review: